cpp-linter/cpp-linter-action/README.md

 Some Continuous Integration environments require access to non-default compilers and/or externally fetched libraries.
 To do this properly, the docker container should not be used.
-Instead you can use this action's python source code as an installed python package (see below).
+Instead, can use this action's python source code as an installed python package (see below).

-## Using the python source code
+### Using the python source code

 This action can only be run on a runner using the Ubuntu Operating System.
 However, this action's source code (essentially a python package) can be used on any runner using the Windows, Ubuntu, or possibly even MacOS (untested) virtual environments.